KH-ReFined/KH-ReFined/README.md

 - Drahsid for his work on the 60FPS Framelock Issue.
 - Y2K for his work on the Roxas Skip.
 - TopazTK for everything else.

-### Kingdom Hearts - Birth by Sleep
-- TopazTK for everything so far.

 ### Kingdom Hearts - Dream Drop Distance
 - Explode for his work on Drop Bar Toggling.